Bayesian Nonparametric Inference for "Species-sampling" Problems: Coverages of prevalences

 \end{prp}

-We refer to Supplementary Material \ref{sup_c} for the proof of Proposition \ref{prp2}.
-According to \eqref{eq_profile}, for fixed $\alpha\in[0,1)$ and $\theta>-\alpha$, the number $M_{r,n}$ of distinct species with frequency $r\geq1$ in the sample is a sufficient statistic to make inference on $\mathfrak{f}_{r,n,m}$.
-The posterior distribution is at the basis of BNP inferences for coverages of prevalences, e.g. estimation and uncertainty quantification for $\mathfrak{f}_{r,n,m}$.
+See Section~S4 of the Supplementary Material \citep{BFN(23)} for the proof of Proposition \ref{prp2}.
+From \eqref{eq_profile}, for fixed $\alpha\in[0,1)$ and $\theta>-\alpha$, $M_{r,n}$ is a sufficient statistic to make inference on $\mathfrak{f}_{r,n,m}$.
 Under a squared loss function, a BNP estimator of $\mathfrak{f}_{r,n,m}$ is the expected value of \eqref{eq_profile}, i.e.,